gzuliani/effmagicbox/README.md

 # EFF Magic Box

-Firmware for the EFF Magic Box
+Firmware for the EFF Magic Box.